 The FCA (Financial Conduct Authority) in the UK has set a ‘final’ implementation date of 14 March 2022.

-One of the mandates of PSD2 is “Strong Customer Authentication (SCA)” which focuses on improving the security of payments by requiring two factor authentication for online payments.
+One of the mandates of PSD2 is “Strong Customer Authentication” (SCA) which focuses on improving the security of payments by requiring two-factor authentication for online payments.

 How does this impact my events and attendees?

-With the exception of the payment gateway “Stripe”, the handling of the two-factor authentication is managed in the hosted gateway pages after the card details have been entered.
+The handling of the two-factor authentication is managed in the hosted gateway pages after the card details have been entered.
 The nature of the authentication is dictated by the card issuer and cannot be bypassed.

 What changes do I need to make?

 Eventsforce has taken the necessary steps to ensure all our integrated payment gateways will handle this.
 If you use one of these gateways, no action is required within your Eventsforce account.
 We suggest contacting your payment gateway provider to ensure no changes are needed in your payment gateway.